HGInsights/.github/CONTRIBUTING.md

 concern.

-## Bless
+## Quick Check

-To pull all of these checks together for development, we the [`bless`](https://github.com/NFIBrokerage/bless) library which runs all commands in serial and fails if any check fails.
-A successful run of `mix bless` before committing usually translates into a green check mark from the CI.
+To pull all of these checks together for development, we define a mix alias which runs all commands in serial and fails if any check fails.
-If you cannot get a good bless run, submit the PR anyways!
+A successful run of `mix qc` before committing usually translates into a green check mark from the CI.
+If you cannot get a good quick check run, submit the PR anyways!
 We'll be happy to help you get that green check mark.